Apply through Dec. 12 for funding aimed at increasing outdoor experiences, education and stewardship

 The Minnesota Department of Natural Resources is pleased to announce another phase of the No Child Left Inside grants.
 These grants help more children cast a line, study animal tracks, hike or bike, or simply learn more about nature.

 “This successful outreach grant program continues to send resources to schools and organizations to help get children outdoors,” said Jeff Ledermann, DNR education and skills team supervisor.
-“These grants help boost outdoor programs and initiatives all around the state and especially in communities with limited opportunities to connect with nature.”
+“These grants boost outdoor programs and initiatives all around the state, especially in communities with limited opportunities to connect with nature.”

-Public entities and nonprofit organizations serving youth younger than 18 can apply for No Child Left Inside grants.
+Public entities and nonprofit organizations serving youth younger than 18, including Native American tribes, schools or governments, can apply for No Child Left Inside grants.

-Grant funds will help implement the vision of the Minnesota Children’s Outdoor Bill of Rights’ for each and every Minnesota child to experience outdoor recreational activities and discover the natural environment regardless of where they live, learn, or play
+This grant program contributes to realizing the vision of the Minnesota Children’s Outdoor Bill of Rights for each and every Minnesota child to experience outdoor recreational activities and discover the natural environment regardless of where they live, learn, or play

-Starting Thursday, Oct.
-20, the DNR will accept applications for both mini grants (less than $5,000) or larger grants ($5,000-$25,000).
-The request for proposals will be available on the DNR website.
-Applications will be accepted through 2 p.m.
-Wednesday, Dec.
-7.
+As of Monday, Oct.
+30, the Minnesota DNR is accepting applications for both mini grants (less than $5,000) and larger grants ($5,000 to $25,000).
+The request for proposals is available on the Minnesota DNR website.
+Applications will be accepted until 2 p.m.
+Tuesday, Dec.
+12.

-Mini grant awards will be chosen by lottery, while larger grant awards will be selected using a competitive review process.
+Mini grant awards will be chosen by lottery after review to ensure they qualify.
+Larger grant awards will be selected using a competitive review process.
 Funding can be used for outdoor recreation equipment, transportation, and related natural resource education expenses.
+Past mini grant awardees are encouraged to apply for a larger grant during this phase.
+Organizations that previously received a larger grant are ineligible for funds this round.

-The 2021 Minnesota Legislature appropriated $900,000 from the state’s General Fund and the Heritage Enhancement Account of the Game and Fish Fund to continue the work of the No Child Left Inside grants program.
-Half of those funds were awarded to 44 mini grants and 16 larger grants in 2022, and this current application process will distribute the remaining funds available under this appropriation.
-For more information about the grant program, instructions for how to apply, and a link to the application or informational webinar registration, visit the No Child Left Inside grants page of the DNR website.
+For more information about the grant program, instructions for how to apply, and a link to the application or informational webinar registration, visit the No Child Left Inside grants webpage of the Minnesota DNR website.
 Questions about these grants or the application process should be emailed to [email protected] with “Grant Questions” in the subject line.
-People may also call 888-646-6367.
+People can also call 888-646-6367.